Hugs.Company

 Key fact

-For the “wellbeing cocktail” (oxytocin and dopamine) to be fully released, the brain needs to identify the other person as a safe figure.
-Intention and affection are the catalysts of the chemistry.
+For the “wellbeing cocktail” (oxytocin and dopamine) to be fully released, the brain needs to identify the other person as safe.
+Without intention or genuine affection, the chemistry simply doesn’t activate the same way.

 🛡️

-Immune shield: According to Psychological Science, hugs within trusted bonds strengthen your natural defenses.
+Immune shield: According to Psychological Science, hugs in trusting relationships strengthen your natural defenses.

 ❤️